 American Space Barcelona is a cultural and educational space located in the Biblioteca Ignasi Iglésias-Can Fabra in the Sant Andreu district of Barcelona.
 Its main goal is to promote cultural exchange and dialogue between Barcelona and the United States through a variety of programs, activities, and free workshops open to the public.
 American Space Barcelona programming revolves around five main themes: science and technology; media literacy; English language learning; cultural programming; and educational advising for students interested in studying in the United States.
-Check out their schedule here.
+Check out their schedule on the American Space page.

 Study in the United States

 On December 29th, 1797, John Adams, the second President of the United States of America, named William Willis as the first Consul of the United States in Barcelona.
 His priority mission was to promote trade between the young American democracy and the prosperous industrial region of Catalonia, known for its textile industry.
-After Belfast and Naples, Barcelona was the third European city to have a U.S. consulate.
 As the years went by, the Consulate consolidated, increasing its commercial and consular functions, and becoming a modern operation.
 In 1895, shortly before the Spanish-American War, the United States recognized the growing importance of the mission of the Consulate in Barcelona by elevating its status to Consulate General.

 The Consulate General remained open during the years of the Spanish Civil War.
 In 1937, when the government of the Spanish Republic moved to Barcelona, the Consulate General was authorized to operate as Embassy of the United States from a provisional seat on Tibidabo Avenue at the private residence of American citizen Max Klein.
 The Consulate General moved to its present location in the Sarrià neighborhood in June 1992.